Carlton Gardens Tennis Club welcomes people from the community to join the club and enjoy the benefits of membership.

 19. TENNIS VICTORIA AFFILIATION: The Club pays an annual affiliation fee to Tennis Victoria.
 This affiliation has various Club and member benefits organised and provided by Tennis Victoria from time to time.
 Access to these individual benefits may require Club members to register on the Tennis Victoria system.
 Non-registration on their system may result in access being denied to some of these benefits.
 The Club does not take any responsibility for member registration or guarantee access to Tennis Victoria benefits.

-20. BEHAVIOUR: Members and their guests are expected to treat other members and guests with courtesy and respect.
-CGTC is primarily a social club which promotes an inclusive attitude, especially on member days and during member tennis times.
+20. BEHAVIOUR: Members and guests of the Club are expected to treat other members and guests with courtesy and respect.
+The Club is primarily a social club which promotes an inclusive attitude, especially on member days and during organised tennis times.
 The principles of tennis etiquette are to be upheld at all times.
 Members are encouraged to report any grievances to the Committee in writing.

 21. DISCIPLINARY PROCEDURE: The Committee has the power to discipline, suspend, and expel members as per the Rules of the association.
 The following guidelines will be used in circumstances where disciplinary action becomes necessary: